Skip to Content

 Expert Tips

-• Cover your board or tray with parchment paper for easy cleanup.
+• Cover your board or serving tray with parchment paper for easy cleanup.

 • Use a variety of fresh, seasonal vegetables, and try to mix up the colors and textures for a brightly-colored board.
 You don’t have to group all of the vegetables in one place.
 Actually, it’s kind of nice to have the vegetables in more than one place on the board to make it easier for guests.

-If you enjoy this platter, try one of these vegetable appetizer recipes!
+If you enjoy the veggie platter, try more appetizer recipes!

 Vegetable crudite on a platter.